UX-and-I/localwhisperx/README.md

 Especially useful for transcription of user interviews where confidentially might be an issue or where data privacy is needed.
 No data leaves your computer, everything runs locally.

+Transcription will take pretty long compared to what you might be used to, since this script does not use any GPU optimization.

+On a 2023 Mac M3 Pro this script runs roughly in real-time, meaning one minute of audio will take about one minute.
+Identifying speakers takes most of this time.

+For many or large files it might be best to run this tool over night.

 ## Getting Started

 This script has been tested on Mac OS 14.4.1 (23E224).
 Your milage on Windows or another OS might vary.